ROUND DANCING — CHOREOGRAPHED BALLROOM

 Begin in left-open-facing position and step forward L (woman back R), recover R, close L and lead woman to step fwd R and start a LF turn under lead hands (woman fwd R turning LF 1/2 to 5/8, -; End in tandem or shadow or wrapped position both facing wall.

 The LF turn is the Curl action.
 It is like a spiral in that she is stepping fwd R and turning LF, but the Curl is not as tight and the turn is not as great.
 At the end of a Curl, the left leg will be crossed loosely in front of the right and extended somewhat forward.
-At the end of a Spiral, the left is in front of the right, but the legs are more tightly wound up, and the ankles are together.
+At the end of a spiral, the left is in front of the right, but the legs are more tightly wound up, and the ankles are together.
 Again, a true spiral turns 3/4 or even one full turn, though one can underturn a spiral.

 The curl can also be danced from closed or from a fan position.